70 Unique Names for Dogs With Spots

 Cruella: Villainess of Disney’s 101 Dalmatians, her life’s desire is to make a coat for herself composed of entirely of Dalmatian puppy skins.

-Dapple: Dapple coat pattern of the horse mixes with and the predominant coat color to form spots, usually on the rump of the horse.
+Dapple: The dapple coat pattern of the horse mixes with the predominant coat color to form spots, usually on the rump of the horse.

 Doris: A species of sea creatures, related to the sea hare, noted for their spotted patterns.
 They are known to hide around rocks and coral.

 Dot: Short for Dorothy, which means “Gift of God.”

 Fawn: Young deer are spotted at birth to help camouflage them as they await their mother’s return from foraging.
 Fawns lose their spots between three and four months of age, as their winter coats begin to come in.
 Fawn is also the name of Lt.
 Col. Oliver North’s big-haired secretary, Fawn Hall, famed for helping him shred classified documents pertaining to the Iran-Contra scandal.
 Name your spotted girl Fawn if she also enjoys shredding objects around the house.

 Halo: A ring, orb or nimbus that appears above the sacred or divine.

 Kusama: Yayoi Kusama was a prolific artist who predated the Pop Art movement.
 Her mediums included soft sculpture, installations, painting and collage.
 Her work is known for psychedelic colors repeated in bold patterns of spots and dots.
 Her works were exhibited alongside of Warhol, Segal, and Oldenburg.
 She was also renowned for her contributions to fashion design, poetry and performance art.